tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 The advice in [Getting Ready for Class] is still a good idea; however, it might be helpful to look over the rest of this document.
 Doing so will help you to get a feel for what Git and GitHub are about.

-One of the many things not covered: [Downloading, Installation and Configuration]...
+One of the many things not covered: [Downloading, Installation & Configuration]...

 # Downloading, Installation & Configuration